 Through the BSQ token (colored bitcoin), the Bisq DAO enables value transfer from traders to contributors without centrally-held bank accounts or wallets.

-Trading fees are distributed to contributors without the confines of a corporation or other legal entity, keeping Bisq stateless & sovereign.
+This enables trading fees to be distributed to project contributors without any banks, corporations, or other legal entities—keeping Bisq stateless & sovereign.

-To distribute revenue from trading fees to contributors, Bisq uses BSQ - a Bitcoin-based colored coin.
-Contributors are issued new BSQ when stakeholders approve their compensation requests through voting, and BSQ gets “uncolored” when traders use it to pay trading fees.
+To distribute revenue from trading fees to contributors, Bisq uses BSQ—a Bitcoin-based colored coin.
+Contributors are issued new BSQ for their work, and BSQ is "burned" when traders use it to pay trading fees.

-There is no central entity collecting or creating BSQ—Bisq stakeholders are collectively in charge of the issuance process.
+There is no central entity that collects or creates BSQ—Bisq stakeholders vote on each issuance request.

 With no CEO or central leadership team, Bisq stakeholders—traders and contributors—are the owners of Bisq.

 Through social consensus (via voting) they determine Bisq's project strategy.

 Quick, short video series on the Bisq DAO.

 Specification of the workings of the Bisq DAO and BSQ token.

 See more resources on our All About the Bisq DAO doc.